cisagov/cset/README.md

   * Server Roles – Select the “Web Server (IIS)” check box.
 Add any features the program prompts you for.
   * Features – The defaults will work just fine for running CSET®, however you may add any additional features you wish.
   * Web Server Role (IIS) – Click “Next.”
   * Role Services – Under Common HTTP Features, select “HTTP Redirection.”
 Under Application Development, select “ASP.NET 4.7” and add any features      the program prompts you for.
+(Please note: ASP.net 4.7.2 or higher is required for CSET to run properly.
+If you have anything less than that, you will need to download the latest version from Microsoft directly.)
   * Confirmation – Click “Install”.
 Close out of the Wizard when installation is complete.

+  3. It may be necessary to create a new IIS Application Pool for your CSET Installation to run properly.
+When setting up the application in IIS, create a new Application Pool for CSET and give it the identity of the account you want to access the SQL Server with.
+Provided below are links to the official Microsoft documentation for this process.
+  * To read more about IIS Application Pool creation click [here](https://docs.microsoft.com/en-us/iis/configuration/system.applicationhost/applicationpools/).
+  * To read more about Pool Identification click [here](https://docs.microsoft.com/en-us/iis/manage/configuring-security/application-pool-identities).

 ![](img/figE3.PNG)<br/>